SJ23 Tech Tip F10, (Updated 2022-07-02)

 only manufacturer to supply a complete kit of the following: a new forestay wire

-pre-feeder and furling line with the furler.
+pre-feeder and furling control line with the furler.
 Everything included.
 Here's

 how to install it and